MadCatme/MutantDemo/README.md

 All specs passed and 100% code coverage?
 Awesome!
 THE END.

 Well, not really.
-Code coverage mains nothing.
+Code coverage means nothing.

 ### Step 2